sparklost/pulsar-discord/README.md

 Your app name will later be displayed as `Playing <app-name>`.
 3. **Set Client ID to your application**
 Copy your `Application ID`.
-And in pulsar-discord package settings change `Settings > Behaviour > Custom Client ID` into your Application ID.
+And in pulsar-discord package settings change `Settings > Behavior > Custom Client ID` into your Application ID.
 4. **Upload icons assets**
 Download all of the programming languages icons ([available here](https://github.com/HelloWorld017/fileicons-render/tree/main/icons)) and upload them all under Rich Presence > Rich Presence Assets (if you miss one it won't work!).
 The asset name should be filename of the image (without the `.png`!).
 5. **Upload custom image assets**
 Now, under same assets, upload the custom image that will replace original Pulsar icon.
-Imust have asset name `pulsar`.
+It must have asset name `pulsar`.

-## Rich Presence is not showing
+### Rich Presence is not showing
 - Check if the Pulsar is added in the games tab.
 - Check if the option `Display currently running game as a status message.` is turned on in Discord.
 - Restart the Pulsar and Discord.